Adweeb252/my-own-redis-Csharp/README.md

 12. Implemented Single and Multiple Replica Propagation:

 - **If you use a write command in master like Set or Del, it will propagate to the connected Slaves**

+13. Implemented Acknowlendgment from master to slave

+- **After completion of handshakes, if a client send a `ACK` command then master asks for acknowledgement from slaves and slaves replies it with there offset propagated/bytes propagated (It is hard coded for now).**